open-sdg/open-sdg/docs/architecture.md

   });
   jsPlumb.connect({
     source: 'prod-stage-data',
-    target: 'site-repo',
+    target: 'jekyll',
     anchors: ['Left', 'Right'],
-    connector: 'Flowchart',
-    overlays: connectorTip('The metadata and headline data is imported into the site at build time, which allows the platform to display data even without javascript.', 0.9), });
+    overlays: connectorTip('The metadata and headline data is imported into the site at build time, which allows the platform to display data even without javascript.', 0.1), });
   jsPlumb.connect({
     source: 'automation-data',